IBM/z_ansible_collections_doc/source/installation/install-collections.rst

     :color: primary
     :icon: command-palette

-    Ansible **Galaxy** is the community repository for Ansible for IBM Z collections.
+    Ansible **Galaxy** is the community repository for **Ansible for IBM Z** collections where can find more details on the various collections by visiting `Ansible Galaxy`_
-    You can find various details such as collection information and collection content in the Ansible Galaxy page of a collection.

     .. dropdown:: Install a collection from Ansible **Galaxy** ... (expand for more)
         :icon: command-palette

-        Install a collection from Ansible Galaxy, you can find the installation command for installing a specific collection.
+        Install a collection from Ansible Galaxy, here you can find the installation command for installing a specific collection.

         #.
 Using the ``ansible-galaxy`` command, the general command form below will